Infinitode/DeepDefend/readme.md

 An open-source Python library for adversarial attacks and defenses in deep learning models, enhancing the security and robustness of AI systems.

-## Notice
+> [!NOTE]

-DeepDefend has not yet been fully tested.
+> DeepDefend has not yet been fully tested.
 Please report any issues you may encounter when using DeepDefend.

 ## Changes in 0.1.2:
 We've updated DeepDefend, here's what's new: